 - Vishwas Shirgaonkar: The Gwalior-Jaipur vocalist wrote in to offer excellent feedback on areas including the complex, often ill-fitting relationships between murchana and sruti.

-- Rajan Parrikar: While the Gwalior exponent may be sceptical about most Western-authored raga analysis (for good reason, I would argue: see ‘ethnopimp‘), he certainly gave me some generous pointers in the early stages of this project’s design, particularly around raga terminology and phrase-focused definition – as well as being a prolific writer and melodic theorist, following in the footsteps of his illustrious guru Ramrang.
+- Rajan Parrikar: While the Gwalior exponent may be sceptical about most Western-authored raga analysis (often for good reason: see ‘ethnopimp‘), he certainly gave me some generous pointers in the early stages of this project’s design, particularly around raga terminology and phrase-focused definition – as well as being a prolific writer and melodic theorist, following in the footsteps of his illustrious guru Ramrang.

-- Ashish Dha: The vocalist and composer had already derived his own set of ‘32 sampurna thaat‘ before I did similarly, also laying out the intervals in the exact same order – and we’ve since had fantastic conversations spanning scale derivation and bandish transcription to the technical structuring of this project (also hear his own idiosyncratic creations, e.g. Trishnaa).
+- Ashish Dha: The vocalist and composer had already derived his own set of ‘32 sampurna thaat‘ before I did similarly, also laying out the intervals in the exact same order – and we’ve since had fantastic conversations spanning everything from scale derivation and bandish corrections to Sa-less ragas and the technical structuring of the project itself (hear his own idiosyncratic creations, e.g. Trishnaa), not to mention assorted corrections (e.g. on Sundarkali‘s enclosing scale).

 - John McLaughlin: The master fusioneer’s Shakti records helped inspire me to take up guitar, and also to start investigating the Subcontinental sources of the sounds.
 Years later, his positive response to my first ever music article tempted me to continue on this path – as did our 2020 interview on Shakti’s reformation, and our accompanying discussions of raga harmonisation and much more (sometimes, ‘don’t meet your heroes’ is terrible advice…).